bdheard/PythonEssentials/Slides/Module01.md

 - Python is pre-installed on most Unix systems, Linux and MAC OS X
 - The pre-installed version may not be the most recent one
 - Download from http://python.org/download/
-- Python comes with a large library of standard modules
+- Python comes with a large library of standard modules.
+- Remember to add Python to the path variable!

 ![](../media/PythonOrg.png)